• Skip to primary navigation

 A chocolate muffin with raspberries on top of other muffins.

-These raspberry muffins are moist, chocolatey and filled with raspberries.
-They’re made with simple ingredients, come together in minutes and are perfect for breakfast or a midday snack!
+These raspberry chocolate muffins are moist, chocolatey and studded with fresh raspberries.
+They’re made with simple ingredients and come together without a mixer in just 30 minutes.
+Perfect for breakfast or an afternoon snack.
+Freeze leftovers so you always have some on hand!

 Jump to: